How Red Light Therapy Can Help Improve Your Workouts

 Light toward the red and infrared end of the spectrum is able to safely penetrate the skin and body tissues.
 There, it stimulates the metabolism of cells.
 The light helps the mitochondria in the cells complete their respiration cycle more efficiently so the cells then regenerate faster.

-Infrared light, with a wavelength of 880 nanometers (nm), has demonstrated the highest level of natural healing effects.
-Combined with 660nm red light it reaches deep into joints and tissues, increasing circulation, oxygenation, cellular repair, and reproduction.
+Infrared light has demonstrated the highest level of natural healing effects.
+Combined with red light, it reaches deep into joints and tissues, increasing circulation, oxygenation, cellular repair, and reproduction.
 As a result, users report a noticeable reduction in muscle soreness, spasms, fatigue, and stiffness.
 Increased cell regeneration also speeds injury recovery and wound healing.

 You may see these therapies referred to as photobiomodulation, near-infrared (NIR) light therapy, or low level laser therapy (LLT), among other names.